clayrisser/green-docker/DOCKERFILE_GUIDE.md

 Versioned tags also help prevent bugs.
 A base that is not versioned may change without you knowing, and could break the Docker image.

 ### Stick to Linux conventions
+Docker images are a containerized system that shares the Linux kernel with the host machine.
+Because a Docker image is essentially a Linux system, it is advised to use Linux conventions when possible.
+Put binaries in `/usr/local/bin`.
+Put scripts in `/usr/local/sbin`.
+Put source code in `/usr/local/src`.
+Put applications in `/opt`.
+Usually, I place my main app in `/opt/app`, but some people might prefer to put it in `/usr/local/src/app`.
+Just use your best judgment.

 ### Chain instructions